Provenance Graph Kernel: Empirical Evaluation

 \section{Empirical Evaluation}

 As a tool for analysing provenance graphs, provenance kernels are suitable for ML techniques over provenance data.
-In order to demonstrate the approach, we test provenance kernels in a number of classification tasks on six provenance data sets (described in the following section).
+To demonstrate the approach, we employ provenance kernels in classification tasks on six provenance data sets (see below).
 In our evaluation, we compare the accuracy of provenance kernels against generic graph kernels and the PNA method (discussed in Section~\ref{sec:related_work}) in the same classification tasks.
 We describe the evaluation methodology in Section~\ref{sub:methodology} and report the evaluation's results in Section~\ref{sub:results}.